Tert-Butylamine: Preparation

+In the laboratory, it can be prepared by the hydrogenolysis of 2,2-dimethylethylenimine, or via tert-butylphthalimide.

 Uses

 tert-Butylamine is used as an intermediate in the preparation of the sulfenamides such as N-tert-butyl-2-benzothiazylsulfenamide and N-tert-butyl-2-benzothiazylsulfenimide.
 As rubber accelerators, these compounds modify the rate of vulcanization of rubber.
 A variety of pesticides are derived from this amine, including terbacil, terbutryn, and terbumeton.

 In pharmacology under the name erbumine, tert-butylamine has been used as a counterion in drug substances such as perindopril erbumine.